vibhmitra/online-learning-platform/README.md

 # Online Learning Platform
 It is an online platform that connects tutors and learners.
 Discover a vast array of courses on various subjects, from programming to personal development.
 Share your knowledge by creating and sharing your own courses.
 Learn at your own pace and connect with a global community of learners.
+It is an online learning platform that enables tutors to create and share courses, and learners to learn at their own pace.
+It is built on top of Spring Boot framework (a Java FW) that utilize Spring MVC for web interactions, Spring Data JPA for data persistence, and Spring Security for authentication.
+Frontend is Implemented using with Thymeleaf templating engine using HTML and CSS.
 ---
 ### Technology Used
 #### **Backend**